PowerPointLabs/PowerPointLabs-Website/_posts/documentation/2014-03-31-agenda-lab.md

 However, if you add additional shapes or transitions to the individual slides and not the to template slide, they will be preserved even after synchronization.

+#### Replacing a Template Slide
+If you have a generated agenda, you can copy over a template slide from another presentation into the current presentation.
+Place the new template slide as the first slide of the presentation, delete the previous template slide, and press *Synchronize Agenda* to use the new template slide in your agenda.

+Note that for this to work, the agenda types for both presentations must be the same.

 #### Resetting the Visual Agenda image layout
 When the Visual Agenda is initially generated, the section images are laid out in a grid, which can then be rearranged to your liking.